EricStG/esg.dev/src/hugo/content/posts/serilog-dos-and-donts.md

 ## Destructuring

 One of the benefit of having a structured logger versus a flat one, is, well, *structure*.
 You are not limited to logging simple values, you can include entire object graphs.
-This process is called *Destructuring*
+This process is called *Destructuring*.

 Let's consider the following classes